pcorliss/pcorliss.github.com/_posts/2016-05-08-superior-hiking-trail.md

 It managed to fully recharge my iPhone from a normal day’s usage (50%) 8 times.
 With low-power and airplane-mode I’m certain I can stretch that to two full weeks.
 At 12.6 oz it’s heavy but well worth the piece of mind.

-I’ll be posting more periodic updates as I acquire and test new gear out.
-Get my inventory together and firm up my plans.
+I’ll be posting periodic updates as I acquire and test new gear, Get my inventory together and firm up my plans.